| Links Top Level Elements Connectors Containers Nested Components | The AJP Connector| Introduction | |

 The mod_jserv configuration directives are not compatible

+with mod_jk!
 Like Tomcat 3, Tomcat 4 can automatically generate the

 but it can also be created manually.
 Note that Tomcat